 - Chop bacon into small cubes and cook in an iron cauldron or pot with melted lard or oil until the fat renders and the bacon caramelizes.

 - Peel potatoes and slice into thin disks.
 Add these to the rendered bacon fat.

 - Add enough water to cover the potatoes about 1 inch high.

 - On medium flame, cook until it is halfway cooked, until the potatoes are tender enough to be smashed with the heel of a boot.

-- Add a few pinches of salt, whole paprika and garlic cloves and let simmer.
+- Add a few pinches of salt, whole paprika, and garlic cloves.
+Let simmer.
 When testing the broth, it might seem a bit too salty and spicy, but this is desired.
-The pasta will eventually soak up the water and the flavors will spread evenly through the dish.
+The pasta will eventually soak up the water, and the flavors will spread evenly through the dish.

 - Gently place the broken up pieces of lebbencs pasta over the top.
 Add enough water to cover the pasta by about 1 inch.
 Whatever you do, do not stir as you do this!
 You do not want to break the pasta too much.
 If the pasta sticks out of the water, just push it back in.

 - Cook this on low heat until all of the water evaporates.
 Shake the pot from side to side every once in a while, but never stir.